AdobeDocs/experience-manager-cloud-service.en/help/assets/user-types-privileges.md

 Assets as a Cloud Service Ultimate package enables you to perform various key Digital Asset Management operations, such as:

-* Asset management tasks, such as metadata management, permissions management, and asset governance.
+* Asset management tasks, such as metadata management and asset governance.

 * Trainable Smart Tags for better search.